danielloeh/linkhub/README.md

  `docker-compose up -d`

-### Persisting in git

-The backend is using the remote repository of this folder to persist the `links.json`.
-This is optional - in order to activate it you have to:

-1. Make sure your origin/master of this repo uses ssh (not https) (e.g. `git@github.com:danielloeh/linkhub.git`)
-2. Have a public key added to your git remote repository.
-3. Provide the matching private key (no password) as ENV variable in `SSH_PRIVATE_KEY` and `GIT_HOST` for authentification during the docker build.

-Voilà - a simple persisting solution without further setup.
-For security reasons, I recommend to create a special user for this, which has only access to the the linkhub repository.

-Note: This currently only works if the its you use the whole directory for running the app including the git files, e.g. via the docker container.
-Other ways e.g. how heroku is handling running container don't find the git files and can't connect.

 ### Auth
 The app is supporting an OAuth2 flow (e.g. via Auth0).
 You need to set the environment variables when baking the docker image:
  `AUTH_AUTH_URI`